aiven/aiven-docs/docs/products/kafka/howto/keystore-truststore.md

 ## Resulting configuration files

-The process generates two files: \"client.keystore.p12\" (keystore) and
+The process generates two files: _client.keystore.p12_ (keystore) and _client.truststore.jks_ (truststore).
-\"client.truststore.jks\" (truststore).
 These files are ready for client configuration.

 :::tip